t2-project/documentation/source/index.rst

 The T2-Project is a reference application provided in two variants:

 *  :ref:`Microservices <microservices>` (implementing the Saga pattern)
-*  :ref:`Monolith <monolith>` (retaining the modular structure)
+*  :ref:`Modulith <modulith>` (retaining the modular structure)

 The project is loosely based on the `TeaStore Application <https://github.com/DescartesResearch/TeaStore>`__.

 | Initially, we only implemented the application in the microservices architecture style and called it **T2-Project**.
 Later, we added a monolithic variant for comparison.
 | The monolith retains the modular structure, therefore we call it **T2-Modulith**.
-| In order to easily distinguish between the two variants linguistically, we sometimes also use the terms **T2-Microservices** and **T2-Monolith**.
+| In order to easily distinguish between the two variants linguistically, we sometimes also use the terms **T2-Microservices** and **T2-Modulith**.

 The initial main purpose of the T2-Project reference application was to trigger SLO violations with regard to response time and availability (see :doc:`Microservices Usage <microservices/use>` for more information).
-The initial purpose of the T2-Modulith was to compare a microservices application with a monolith application in terms of energy consumption (see :doc:`Energy Measurements <measurements/index>` for more information).
+The initial purpose of the T2-Modulith was to compare a microservices application with a modulith application in terms of energy consumption (see :doc:`Energy Measurements <measurements/index>` for more information).

 Repository Structure
 ====================